klavierfreude/klavierfreude-web/src/pages/mitgliedschaft_en.md

 * These include regular get-togethers for networking, chatting, finding teachers, students, duo partners, exchanging repertoire and literature, ...
 * Access to [our email discussion group for members only](/mailinglist_en/)
 * If desired, a personal profile page under <a href="/members/">members</a> and sharing your own concerts and events on our website and <a href="/kontakt/">social media</a>
+* Membership fees are used exclusively to cover the costs of the free-attendance concerts we organize (venue rent, printing costs, etc.)

 ### Passive membership: 35€ for one year

 * Free admission to all club events
 * These include regular get-togethers for networking, chatting, finding teachers, students, duo partners, exchanging repertoire and literature, ...
 * Access to [our email discussion group for members only](/mailinglist_en/)
+* Membership fees are used exclusively to cover the costs of the free-attendance concerts we organize (venue rent, printing costs, e tc.)

 ### Would you like to become a member?